sandialabs/suncal/doc/Manual/manual.md

 #### Monte Carlo Convergence

-The calculator runs the same number of samples regardless of the Monte Carlo simulation convergence.
+Suncal runs the same number of samples regardless of the Monte Carlo simulation convergence.
 This plot should be checked to ensure that enough samples were run to adequately converge on a mean and uncertainty solution.

 #### Full Report